|

 drunk when they had had unsafe, and sometimes

 unwanted, sex (NZ Family Planning Assn 1994: 9).
+The younger we

 start drinking

-- A longitudinal study
+A longitudinal study

 of New Zealand adolescents has shown that access